VACUMM/sonat/doc/source/ui.config.system.rst

 to overwrite the default values provided by the specifications.
-If a given option is not set by the user, the default value is used, and when the option is set, it checks against its type, and possibly other criteria.
+If a given option is not set by the user, the default value is used, and when the option is set, it is checked against its type, and possibly other criteria like min or max value, etc.
-The user file is by default :file:`sonat.cfg`, and can be specified from commandline with option :option:`--cfgfile <sonat --cfgfile>`.
+The user file name is by default :file:`sonat.cfg`, and can be explicitly specified from commandline with option :option:`--cfgfile <sonat --cfgfile>`.

 In addition, commandline options are generated, based on